My Bare-Minimum Site

 Always have a current backup of your database

-You should actually be making frequent backups.
-There are changes that can be made in RM which would be VERY difficult to undo.
-Such as merging two places that shouldn’t be merged.
+You should actually already be making frequent backups.
+There are changes that can be made within RM which would be VERY difficult to undo, such as merging two places that shouldn't be merged.
+One would have to look at each use of the merged place and re-examine its sources to determine which of the merged places is correct.

 Making a backup after two weeks of work basically means that you are willing to lose two weeks of work.
-I’m willing to lose an hour’s of work, at most, so I do backups every hour or so.
-Also a good time to get up and strech.
+I'm willing to lose an hour's of work, at most, so I do backups every hour or so.
+Also it's a good time to get up and stretch.

 Keep all of your backup files.
-Add the date and a timestamp “-HHMM” to the filenames so they don’t overwrite.
+Add the date and a timestamp "-HHMM" to the filenames as you do the backup so they don't overwrite ech other.
 Disk space is so cheap compared to your time and effort.

 Options

-There are a number of ways to run SQL commands against the RootsMagic (RM) database.
+There are several ways to run SQL commands against the RootsMagic (RM) database.

-This procedure will use the methods I am most familiar with on Windows.
-The goal is to make the process as straight forward as possible, options will confuse the reader.
-As I update this tutorial, I’ll add notes that describe alternatives.
+This tutorial will use the methods I am most familiar with on Windows.
+The goal is to make the process as straight forward as possible, options will be confusing.
+As I update this tutorial, I'll add notes that describe alternatives.

-The first part of the procedure creates your work environment.
+The first part of this tutorial creates your work environment.
 The point of creating a work environment is to avoid any possibility of confusing which database you are running SQL on and which is your precious research database.
-You can skip this and go to step 3 if you like to take needless risks.
+You can skip this, if you like to take needless risks.

 I think it's best not to work directly on your main database file.
 I suggest working on a copy in a separate folder.
 Only after I am satisfied that the modifications made to the file copy are correct, do I rename the copy and use it for actual research.